SCHOOL OF ENGINEERING AND COMPUTER SCIENCE

 to their SGE command.

-1. specifically requesting the OS you want when submitting the job
+To specifically request the OS you want when submitting the job you can use use the -l argument to qsub

-A qsub command targetting NetBSD machines might now thus be:
+A qsub command targetting the 32-bit ArchLinux machines would be

-With the second approach, you could check for the OS your job ends up running on, in the submission script, and then branch so as to run the appropriate binary.
+A second approach involves checking for the OS your job ends up running on, in the submission script.

 The SGE will actually set an environmental variable for you to test against,eg